denoland/dotland/public/posts/02-03-2021-outage-post-mortem.md

 records for the affected services at 03:24 AM UTC.
 This resolved the outage for the majority of users worldwide at 03:41 AM UTC.

-Cloudflare resolved the issue false positive block at 18:40 PM UTC - 16.5 hours after the incident started, and 16 hours after we reached out.
+Cloudflare resolved the block they had put on our site at 18:40 PM UTC - 16.5 hours after the incident started, and 16 hours after we reached out.
+This was the first non-standardized response we got from them after opening the ticket.

 ## Root cause

-Our initial anlysis of the incident yesterday evening concluded that Cloudflare had blocked all media files for the deno.land zone.
-This alone should have not taken down deno.land/x or deno.land/std - these do not serve media, but source code.
-The issue was that Cloudflare was seemingly interpreting all .ts files, regardless of content or content-type header, as MPEG transport streams (which fall under the media block).
-In our case this is invalid because .ts files can be both MPEG transport streams, or TypeScript files.
+Our initial anlysis of the incident concluded that Cloudflare had blocked all media files for the deno.land zone - likely due to the steep increase of traffic due to Hacker News.
+This alone should have not taken down deno.land/x or deno.land/std as these do not serve media, but source code.
+This was caused by Cloudflare seemingly interpreting all .ts files, regardless of content or content-type header, as MPEG transport streams (which fall under the media block).
+In our case this was not correct because .ts files can be both MPEG transport streams, or TypeScript files (as is the case for us).
+All of our typescript files are served with `application/typescript`.

 ## Whats next?

-Cloudflare reached out to us yesterday to discuss what happened.
-After an initital investigation they have concluded that this was an error in their abuse monitoring system.
+Cloudflare reached out to us Tuesday evening to discuss what happened.
+After an initital investigation they concluded that this was an error in their abuse monitoring system.
 Cloudflare has assured us this issue will not occur again, and that they will implement changes in their systems to make sure this will not happen to any other Cloudflare customers.